masak/git-btree/README.md

            +--o--o--o feature-a2 (three commits ahead of feature-a1)
 ```

 From the commit history alone, we can't tell whether `feature-a1` is conflicted or not.
-That information is "inside" of the commits, more precisely in the interplay between the two commits "on" `feature-a1` and the two commits "on" `master`.
+That information resides inside of the commits, more precisely in the interplay between the two commits "on" `feature-a1` and the two commits "on" `master`.
+(The square quotes are a signal that this is `btree`'s view of what it means to be on a branch, not Git's.)

 In this case, we assume it's conflicted.
 Then the output is this: